climateclock/cclock/README.md

 ### Implementation notes

-The filesystem, display, and network subsystems are abstracted in interfaces called fs, Frame, and Network respectively.
-Each one is implemented both for the MatrixPortal and for a Unix environment, and the appropriate implementation is passed in when the program starts.
+The filesystem, display, and network subsystems are abstracted in modules named fs, display, and network respectively.
+Memory is tight on the MatrixPortal, so each module is implemented for the MatrixPortal by default, with hooks allowing it to be configured or monkey-patched to run in a Unix environment.
+Memory conservation is also the reason that these are written as modules with global variables, rather than classes with instance variables.
-See `tools/sdl_run` and `tools/matrix_run` for details on how these implementations are instantiated and passed in.

-The display is provided through the abstract `Frame` interface, which represents a frame buffer of pixel data in memory.
-Implementations of `Frame` are specialized for a particular display device, and may choose their own pixel representation to optimize for the target device.

-`sdl_frame.py` is an implementation of `Frame` that will run on standard Python, using the SDL2 graphics library for display.

-`matrix_frame.py` is a partial implementation of `Frame` that runs on CircuitPython.
-It's written for the Adafruit MatrixPortal M4, and assumes that there is an attached grid of 192 x 32 pixels (HUB75 panels).
+On the MatrixPortal, `start.py` initializes the app.
+Its counterpart, `tools/sdl_run`, applies patches and starts the app in a Unix environment.

+The display is backed by a displayio.Bitmap object, held by the App object.
+All the user interface routines paint into the app's bitmap and then call `display.send()` to show the contents of the bitmap on the display.